-WASTE

-Wastes - any substances, materials and objects generated in the process of production or consumption, as well

-as goods (products) that have completely or partially lost their consumer qualities and have no further use at the

-place of their formation, and which have to be disposed by their owner (by his own will or according to the legislation).
-Both household (municipal) and industrial waste can be either hazardous (including toxic) or

-relatively safe.

-Municipal waste - wastes (solid, liquid, house-repairing, extra-large, Industrial waste - any waste which

-etc.) generated in the course of human life and activity in residential and was generated in processes

-non-residential buildings, and not used at their place of ac

-WASTE treatment OPERATIONS

-" Non-alternative " " Alternative "

-(those being performed in any case, but in different (desirable from economical and / or

-volume - depending on the situation) social-ecological standpoints)

-- collecting - reduction of waste generation

-- transportation

-- sorting - processing, including different

-- storage forms of utilization:

-- disposal . recycling

-- removal . regeneration

-- neutralization . recuperation

-- landfilling . incineration

-official supervision by the state, and informal control - of civil society
+WASTE Wastes - any substances, materials and objects generated in the process of production or consumption, as well as goods (products) that have completely or partially lost their consumer qualities and have no further use at the place of their formation, and which have to be disposed by their owner (by his own will or according to the legislation).
+Both household (municipal) and industrial waste can be either hazardous (including toxic) or relatively safe.
+Municipal waste - wastes (solid, liquid, house-repairin g, extra-large, Industrial waste - any waste which etc.) generated in the course of human life and activity in residential and was generated in processes non-residential buildings, and not used at their place of ac ial buildings, and not used at their place of accumulation of prod WASTE treatment OPERATIONS " Non-alternative " " Alternative " (those being performed in any case, but in different (desirable from economical and / or volume - depending on the situation) social-ecological standpoints) - collecting - transportation - sorting - storage - disposal - removal - neutralization - landfilling - reduction of waste generation - processing, including different forms of utilization: . recycling . regeneration . recuperation . incineration official supervision by the state, and informal control - of civil society official supervision by the state, and informal control - of civil society use of waste as secondary raw materials, but also incineration operations (waste burning that leads to a positive energy effect) should be considered as utilization.